miklevin/MikeLev.in/_posts/2025-06-12-teaching-ai-model-context-protocol.md

 ## I Don't Think I Am What You Think I Am

 > Don't know.
 I don't know such stuff.
 I just do eyes.
+> — James Hong as Hannibal Chew, *Blade Runner* (1982)

 **Me**: Uhhh, yeah.
 While better long-term memory is certainly part of my vision, I have named the local LLM Chip O'Theseus after all, you give me wayyyy